zbyNokin/BS6206UC2/README.md

 ---

 ## **3. Folder Structure**
-The project follows this directory structure:
+The project follows this directory structure, make sure yours is exactly the same:

+**(Important: Rename the parent folder to 'script' after cloning)**

 ```
 project_root/